TokTok/spec/spec.md

 A DHT RPC Service consists of a Request packet and a Response packet.
 A DHT RPC Packet contains a payload and a Request ID.
 This ID is a 64 bit unsigned integer that helps identify the response for a given request.
-The Request ID in the response packet must be equal to the Request ID in the request it is responding to.

 DHT RPC Packets are encrypted and transported within DHT Packets.